antonvw/wex/src/vi/README.md

 # vi library

 This library contains vi classes and functions for wex.
-It uses the core, factory, data, common, ui ex wex libraries.
+It the ex and predecessor wex libraries.